Menu

 Consider all possible alternatives

-Your financial advisor will go over alternatives to equity release with you to ensure it is the most appropriate solution for your circumstances.
-One of the important aspects to consider with equity release is its effect on pension credits (even if you aren’t retired yet) as those are a means-tested benefit.
+Your financial advisor will discuss alternatives to equity release with you to ensure it is the most appropriate solution for your circumstances.
+One important aspect to consider with equity release is its effect on pension credits (even if you aren’t retired yet), as pension credits are a means-tested benefit.

 If your savings exceed the threshold, it can lower the amount you’re entitled to or even cancel out pension credits.
 Without those, you lose entitlement to various health benefits, including vouchers for prescription glasses, heating discounts, financial assistance for gas boiler repairs and much more.